-It was a ‘now or never’ moment for Kate Iversen that lead her to establish Cinnamon Junction.
-With a love for travel, particularly the vibrancy of India and its culture, along with the prospect of being made redundant, Kate felt that the stars had aligned for her to start her own business.
+It was a now or never moment for Kate Iversen that lead her to establish Cinnamon Junction.
+With a love for travel, particularly the vibrancy of India and its culture, along with the prospect of being made redundant from her career in the travel industry, Kate felt that the stars had aligned for her to start her own business.

 An online store and supplying small, independent retailers, Cinnamon Junction has a simple ethos: quality clothing, made by ethical partners, using artisan skills and sustainable textiles.
 A move away from high street disposable fashion, towards slow fashion and clothing with provenance.

 When asked why she does what she does, Kate’s answer is clear – to make a difference.
 “Since the start, I have been working with a community of lovely ladies and gentlemen in Jaipur, who hand block print and make our stock of cotton and linen clothing and bed linen.
 The cornerstone of what we do is the welfare and empowerment of women, and ethical trade is the catalyst to this change.
 There is no better feeling than hearing, on my visits, that one of our ladies has succeeded in building a new room onto her family’s one-roomed house, or is sending her children to school, or that another lady has joined the team from working as a menial labourer on a construction site, where conditions are far from good.
 This is what makes it worthwhile, and these ladies are as much Cinnamon Junction as I am.”